Bojkovice: Geography

 Bojkovice is located about 23 km south of Zlín and 21 km northwest of Trenčín.
-The built-up area lies in the Olšava River valley.
-The northern part of the municipal territory lies in the Vizovice Highlands, the southern part lies in the White Carpathians.
-The highest point is the hill Lokov with an elevation of 739 m.
+The northern part of the municipal territory lies in the Vizovice Highlands and the southern part lies in the White Carpathians mountain range.
+The highest point is the hill Lokov at 739 m above sea level.
 The upper course of the Olšava River flows through the town.
+The built-up area lies in the valley of this river.
 The almost entire territory of Bojkovice lies within the Bílé Karpaty Protected Landscape Area.

 History

 The first written mention of Bojkovice is from 1362.
 It was promoted to a market town in 1449.
 In the 16th century, Bojkovice was attacked and plundered by the Hungarians, bringing periods of famine.

-The 19th century brought greater prosperity, as railroads and electrical grids entered the area.
-During World War II, it was occupied by Nazi Germany, who converted the local factory to war-materials production.

-The municipality received the town status in 1965.
+In the second half of the 19th century, Bojkovice was industrialised, but the municipality retained its agricultural character.
+Economic growth was slowed by World War II, during which all local mills and distilleries disappeared.
+Bojkovice received the town status in 1965.